Smallsword Symposium

 Catch your breath and rehydrate before the next session.

 This workshop examines the classic clash of cut versus thrust - broadsword against smallsword - through the lens of historical masters.
 Participants will explore how the smallsword can be adapted to counter the cutting power of the broadsword in this dynamic match-up.
-Mike is the founder of the Cat’s Glove School of Traditional Defence in Edinburgh, and the class draws on his experience since 2004, including international teaching in Italy, Malta, and Canada.
 Forearm protectors are recommended for this class.

 A well earned break to grab a bite to eat and recharge.